Jeraldy/JeddyJs/README.md

 export default Increment;
 ```
-- This should also look familiar, We have our button which onClick calls the *handleIncrement*
+- This should also look familiar, We have our button which on click calls the *handleIncrement*
   defined into the counter reducer.
 This is the same for *Decrement* button as well.
 - **Decrement.js**
 ```js